What is FR-4? What You Need to Know for PCB Design

 • Flame Retardancy: Meets UL 94V-0 classification, making it resistant to fire.

 FR4 is generally more affordable compared to high-performance materials like polyimide or PTFE, which are used for high-frequency applications.
+Understanding PCB materials is crucial to creating high-quality circuit boards.
 The cost-effectiveness of FR4, along with its robust performance characteristics, makes it a popular choice for a wide range of standard applications in the electronics industry.
+A thin layer of copper foil is laminated to FR-4 glass epoxy panels, contributing to the composition and functionality of PCBs.
+FR-4 laminate material remains the substrate choice for many applications because of its low cost and mechanical properties.
 However, it can be more expensive than some entry-level materials like phenolics or paper-based laminates, which are used in less critical applications.

 How is FR4 graded and what are the different grades?

 FR4 material is graded based on its mechanical and electrical properties, which affect its suitability for various applications.
-Here’s a table outlining some of the common grades of FR4 and their characteristics:
+A thin layer of copper foil is typically laminated to the FR-4 glass epoxy panel, which is essential for defining the material composition and functionality of these boards.
+Here’s a table outlining some of the common grades of FR4 and their characteristics.
+One key property is its dielectric constant, which varies between 3.8 and 4.8 depending on the glass weaving style, thickness, and resin content.

 What are the limitations of using FR4 in PCB design?